 Nationalization: Cancellation and Payment

 Registration Provisions: It is understood and agreed that Share Settlement obligations hereunder may be satisfied by the delivery of registered or unregistered Shares.
 If, as a result of Party A's election of Share Settlement hereunder, Party A issues securities to Party B, Party A shall either (i) make a registration statement available to Party B for the registration of resales of such securities, which registration statement shall be effective at all times from and including the Valuation Date to and including the date that Party B has fully and finally sold such securities, or (ii) issue the shares pursuant to an exemption from the registration requirements of the Securities Act of 1933.
-If Party A issues Shares pursuant to Share Settlement, the Final Price shall be determined within 60 days in a commercially reasonable manner by obtaining third party market quotations from Eligible Valuation Entities (as defined in that certain Master Derivatives Agreement between Harrier I LLC and Party B, as the same may be modified from time to time by Harrier I LLC and Party B), such Final Price to take into account, among all other market factors, any discount on the basis of liquidity.
+If Party A issues Shares pursuant to Share Settlement, the Final Price shall be determined within 60 days in a commercially reasonable manner by obtaining third party market quotations from Eligible Valuation Entities (as defined in that certain Master Derivatives Agreement between Roadrunner I LLC and Party B, as the same may be modified from time to time by Roadrunner I LLC and Party B), such Final Price to take into account, among all other market factors, any discount on the basis of liquidity.

 Early Termination Provisions: The parties agree that for purposes of Section 6(e) of the Agreement, Second Method and Loss will apply to this Transaction; provided, notwithstanding any provision to the contrary, upon designation of an Early Termination Date, a party's payment obligation in respect of this Terminated Transaction only (the "Transaction Early Termination Amount") (i) shall not be netted with any other transactions, and (ii) shall be determined in accordance with the provisions set forth herein, including, with particularity, the Settlement and Registration Provisions.
-Any Transaction Early Termination Amount owed by Party B to Party A shall be made on the basis of Cash Settlement.
 Any Transaction Early Termination Amount owed by Party A to Party B, or owed by Party B to Party A, shall be made, at Party A's sole election, on the basis of Cash Settlement or Share Settlement.

 Other Provisions: Parts 5(m)(i) and (ii) of the Schedule to the Agreement shall not be effective in respect of this Confirmation and the Transaction evidenced hereby.